-Lemongrass came highly recommended to me by countless people and it lived up to the hype.
-The Thai meals were excellent in flavor and portion size, and the service is outstanding.
+Lemongrass was highly recommended by countless people, and it lived up to the hype.
+The Thai meals were excellent in flavor and portion size, and the service was outstanding.
 I especially love their green curry.

 Gonza Tacos y Tequila

-Gonza is a fantastic Mexican restaurant (and can be found in my Wake Forest foodie guide as well!) that serves upscale Colombian-Mexican cuisine.
-The food is great and the restaurant always feels festive!
+Gonza is a fantastic Mexican restaurant (and can be found in my Wake Forest foodie guide) that serves upscale Colombian-Mexican cuisine.
+The food is excellent, and the restaurant always feels festive!